We are very proud of our fine teaching staff, all of whom are carefully chosen professionals in the child-care field.

 Ms. Patricia Tavera

 Patty has been working in child care for seven years.
 She didn’t realize she had a gift for working with children until Ana Heyn asked her to help out in her in-home daycare several years ago.
 Before long Patty decided to learn more about children by attending some training courses.
 “It’s very important to love children if you want to work with children,” she said.
 “If somebody is working with children for the money, then they are in the wrong business.
 There is a lot of satisfaction and reward in working with children.
 I enjoy being with them, watching them, and being part of their development.”
-Patty has four children of her own, ages 12, 9, 6 and 3.
+Patty has four children of her own.

 Ms. Martha Ruiz